Abadeh

+Abadeh (آباده) is a city in the Central District of Abadeh County, Fars province, Iran, serving as capital of both the county and the district.

-It is the largest city in the Northern Fars Region (South Central-Iran), which is famed for its carved wood-work, made of the wood of pear and box trees.
+Abadeh is the largest city in the Northern Fars Region (South-Central Iran), which is famed for its carved wood-work, made of the wood of pear and box trees.
 Sesame oil, castor oil, grain, and various fruits are also produced there.
 The area is famous for its Abadeh rugs.

-An interesting fact is that Abadeh is closer, road-distance-wise to 4 provincial capitals of Isfahan (193 km), Yasuj (197 km), Yazd (217 km), and Shahrekord (237 km) compared to the distance to the provincial capital of its corresponding province, Shiraz (260 km).
+The city is closer in road distance to the four provincial capitals of Isfahan (193 km), Yasuj (197 km), Yazd (217 km), and Shahrekord (237 km) compared with the distance to its own provincial capital, Shiraz (260 km).

 History

 According to the texts of archaeologists, the settlement in the current area of Abadeh dates back to the first millennium BC.
 Nomadic Kurdish groups were the first to settle in the plain between Abadeh and Isfahan in the Achaemenid period.
 Remaining ancient monuments, such as the ancient castle of Izadkhas and Bahram Gur Palace in Surmaq, are proofs of the existence of culture and civilization in this geographical area.
 Abadeh city has a special position due to its location at the three-way communication between Isfahan, Yazd and Shiraz.